-However, doctors may advise you against it if you have complications like placenta praevia, a dilated cervix, cervical insufficiency, ruptured membranes, abnormal discharge, and if you are at the risk of premature labour.
+However, doctors may advise against intercourse if you have complications like placenta praevia, a dilated cervix, cervical insufficiency, ruptured membranes, abnormal discharge, and if you are at risk of premature labour.

-This is another one out of the many pregnancy food myths that believe that ghee contracts the uterus and makes the cervix soft, resulting in a smoother delivery.
+It is believed that ghee contracts the uterus and makes the cervix soft, resulting in a smoother delivery.

-Fact: A normal delivery is dependent on various factors including the size of the foetus, the presentation of the baby, and the shape of your pelvis.
+Fact: A normal delivery is dependent on various factors such as the size of the foetus, its presentation and position, and the shape of your pelvis.
 Eating ghee or butter has no effect on it.

-Fact: The pregnancy glow myth has some truth to it.
+Fact: The ‘pregnancy glow’ myth has some truth to it.
 During pregnancy, there is increased blood flow in your body, which keeps your skin moisturised and nourished.
-This, paired with a surge in hormones can contribute to a healthier and brighter looking skin.
+This, paired with a surge in hormones, can contribute to healthier and brighter-looking skin.

 However, not every woman is lucky to experience this.
 Many women also face acne breakouts and other skin problems that may leave their skin looking and feeling worse.
 The consolation is that most of these conditions rescind after pregnancy.

-Exercising while pregnant can harm the baby and cause miscarriage or induce premature labour.
+Exercising while pregnant can harm the baby, and cause a miscarriage or induce premature labour.

 Fact: Regular, moderate exercise if perfectly safe during pregnancy.
-It may also help you prepare for the delivery.
+It may also help you prepare for delivery!
 Doctors often advise women to engage in moderate exercises for the same reason.
-However, it is important not to overwork yourself and seek permission from your doctor before engaging in any exercise.
+However, it is important not to overwork yourself.
+Consult with your doctor before engaging in any exercise.

-Flying during pregnancy isn’t safe for the baby due to the radiation in the airport scanners and due to the long duration of some flights.
+Flying during pregnancy isn’t safe for the baby, due to the radiation in the airport scanners and the long duration of some flights.

-Fact: It is true that long flights (over 5 hours) may cause problems especially if you are prone to blood clots.
+Fact: It is true that long flights (over 5 hours) may cause problems, especially if you are prone to blood clots.
 Hence, it is best to avoid long flights.
 However, if you are in good health and have a normal pregnancy, there is no reason why you shouldn’t be flying.
-Most airlines have restrictions on pregnant women during late pregnancy to prevent labour on the route.
+Most airlines have restrictions on pregnant women during late pregnancy (third trimester) to prevent labour on route.

 It is believed that eating hot and spicy foods can lead to miscarriage and induce labour.

-Pregnant women as asked to stay away from cats to prevent getting in contact with parasites.
+Pregnant women are asked to stay away from cats to prevent getting in contact with parasites.

-There is a belief that if you have regular heartburns, your baby will have a lot of hair on the scalp.
+It is a belief that if you have regular heartburn, your baby will have a lot of hair on the scalp.

 Fact: This myth has no scientific backing at all.
 The genetic makeup of the baby is what determines how much hair he will have.
-Heartburn is caused in most pregnant women as the growing foetus pushes against the stomach forcing acid into the oesophagus.
-It can also be due to an increase in progesterone hormone which relaxes the valve between the oesophagus and the stomach, making it difficult to prevent the stomach acid from getting back into the oesophagus.
+Heartburn is caused in most pregnant women when the growing foetus pushes against the stomach and forces acid into the oesophagus.
+It can also be due to an increase in the hormone progesterone, which relaxes the valve between the oesophagus and the stomach, making it easy for the stomach acid to reach the oesophagus.